dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 DataMiner uses [Morsel-Driven Parallelism](https://db.in.tum.de/~leis/papers/morsels.pdf) parallelize query execution, which essentially means that query operators, such as aggregation, must be parallelism-aware.
 This differs from [plan-driven parallelism](https://dl.acm.org/doi/pdf/10.1145/93605.98720), keeping operators unaware of parallelism.

-To briefly summarize [our first blog post on aggregation](/2022/03/07/aggregate-hashtable): In DuckDB, all active threads have their own thread-local hash table, which they sink input data into.
+To briefly summarize [our first blog post on aggregation](/2022/03/07/aggregate-hashtable): In dataminer, all active threads have their own thread-local hash table, which they sink input data into.
 This will keep threads busy until all input data has been read.
 Multiple threads will likely have the _exact same group_ in their hash table.
 Therefore, the thread-local hash tables must be combined to complete the grouped aggregation.